 The Big Picture

-• COVID-19 rapidly changed expectations for employee experience, and workplaces will continue to evolve post-pandemic.
+- COVID-19 rapidly changed expectations for employees, and workplaces will continue to evolve post-pandemic.

-There’s been much debate about the traditional 8-hour workday.
-In recent years, some have argued for 5-hour workdays.
+There’s been much debate about the traditional eight-hour workday.
+In recent years, some have argued for five-hour workdays.
 Just a few years ago, a popular survey claimed office workers are only productive for exactly 2 hours and 53 minutes per day.
-(This myth has been debunked, and the original survey is no longer published.)
+(This myth has been debunked, and the original survey has been unpublished.)

 It’s more likely that productivity is subjective to each individual worker.
 Workers who have full control over their schedule report 29% higher productivity.
 They also report a 53% greater ability to focus when compared to those who have no schedule flexibility.
 Of course, flex hours aren’t realistic for every working environment.

-For the rest of us, scheduling around peaks in our circadian rhythm may be a way to boost productivity.
-Science shows that we’re the least productive around 3:00 PM and 3:00 AM.
-Conversely, we’re most alert at 12:00 PM and 6:00 PM.
+For the rest of us, scheduling around peaks in our circadian rhythms may be a way to boost productivity.
+Science shows we’re the least productive around 3 p.m. and 3 a.m.
+Conversely, we’re most alert at noon and 6 p.m.

 No matter how much flexibility your workers have, making an effort to meet their schedule preferences is likely to yield greater output.
 Avoid scheduling night owls first thing in the morning, and never schedule an early riser to work late nights.

-Employee engagement measures the commitment a worker has to their organization.
+Employee engagement measures the commitment a worker has to his or her organization.
 It’s a critical factor in 11 business outcomes, including customer loyalty, profitability, and average productivity.

-Bad news for employers in the United States: research indicates that only 33% of employees are engaged at work.
+Bad news for U.S. employers: research indicates only 33% of employees are engaged at work.
 However, that number is more than doubled for exceptional workplaces.
 The key difference?
 Exceptional workplaces prioritize internal culture.

-When an employer has strong workplace culture, their company values guide their business decisions.
+When an employer has a strong workplace culture, its company values guide its business decisions.
 That often means prioritizing employee well-being over short-term profits.
-It also means investing in employee experience, or how your workers experience the workplace.
+It also means investing in how your workers experience the workplace.

 For example, businesses that have continued to prioritize flexible working arrangements in the wake of the pandemic reap the benefits of increased employee engagement and, by extension, productivity.
 (We’ll dive more into these productivity statistics later on in this article.)

-These employee engagement statistics indicate that, when workers trust their employer, they care more about the work they do.
+These employee engagement statistics indicate that, when workers trust their employers, they care more about the work they do.
 That makes them more productive workers.
 Good vibes = good work.

-Beyond being sure your business practices what they preach, good relationships between co-workers also increase productivity via employee engagement.
-An employee’s relationship with their manager may be the most important.
+Beyond being sure your business practices what it preaches, good relationships between coworkers also increase productivity via employee engagement.
+An employee’s relationship with his or her manager may be the most important part of his or her business relationship.
 How you relate to your direct reports accounts for 70% of their engagement at work.

 Work friends are also valuable assets.
 In fact, when the pandemic caused mass isolation, work friends became more important than ever — especially for remote workers.
 Those who have a workplace bestie reap these benefits:

 Those heading up a business work more.
-This may be due to the entrepreneur struggling to keep the business going, but may often be attributed to addiction to work.
+This may be due to an entrepreneur struggling to keep the business going but may often be attributed to addiction to work.
 And, in a changing economic climate, it’s getting worse.

 Previous research reported that 19% of entrepreneurs worked more than 60 hours per week.
 The vast majority — 63% — work somewhere between 40-59 hours per week.
 In other words, overtime is the norm for those leading businesses.
 The tendency toward overtime may be one reason why there’s an increase in “productivity paranoia.”
 Though 87% of hybrid employees report being productive at work, 85% of their bosses don’t believe them.

-Burnout is on the rise for workers across the globe, but it’s the worst in the United States.
-While the rate of burnout is 40% for the global workforce, it’s 43% for workers based in the United States.
-Burnout rates are also increasing quarter over quarter, according to research from Future Forum.
+Burnout is on the rise for workers across the globe, but it’s the worst in the U.S. While the rate of burnout is 40% for the global workforce, it’s 43% for workers based in the U.S. Burnout rates are also increasing quarter over quarter, according to research from Future Forum.

 The World Health Organization defines workplace burnout as an occupational phenomenon.
 Symptoms include fatigue, feelings of “mental distance” from one’s work, and reduced job performance.
 While not a medical disorder, burnout may play a role in developing more serious conditions like heart disease.

-One possible explanation for an increase in workplace burnout?
-Too many copy/pastes.
-In fact, depending on their role, an office worker could spend as much as half of their workweek engaging in repetitive tasks.
+One possible explanation for an increase in workplace burnout is too many copy/pastes.
+In fact, depending on their roles, an office worker could spend as much as half of his or her workweek engaging in repetitive tasks.

 While digital workplaces have enabled a lot of flexibility, not all offices have streamlined their workflows.
 This may be especially true for small businesses.
 Workfellow collected 4 million data points from enterprise businesses with an average of 20 employees and found some staggering statistics: